cmvandrevala/more-than-equations/content/Computer Science/Labs/File Away Those Details.md

 ## 📝 Thought Provoking Questions

-1. How did you handle the spaces between each number when reading in values?
-2. Do the numbers in the file have to be in a specific order in order to calculate the mean, standard deviation, maximum, and minimum?
+1. Do the numbers in the file have to be in a specific order in order to calculate the mean, standard deviation, maximum, and minimum?
-3. What type(s) did you use to store your numbers?
-Why?
-4. What strategies might you use to make sure that your program does not run out of memory space as you read a large data file?
+2. What strategies might you use to make sure that your program does not run out of memory space as you read a large data file?
-5. When finding the largest or smallest item in a list, what value should you start with as your assumed value?
+3. When finding the largest or smallest item in a list, what value should you start with as your assumed value?

 ## 💼 Add-Ons For the Portfolio